What is Therapeutic cupping?

 Where did it come from?
-Therapeutic cupping has been utilized in Traditional Chinese Medicine for several thousands of years, and has been used traditionally in Egypt, India, Tibet, Thailand, Europe, and Mexico.
-Native cultures also have documented cupping folk remedies, bloodletting, and the use of leeches for this practice.
+Therapeutic cupping has been utilised in Traditional Chinese Medicine for several thousands of years and has been used traditionally in Egypt, India, Tibet, Thailand, Europe and Mexico.
+Native cultures also have documented cupping folk remedies, bloodletting and the use of leeches for this practice.
 The ancient Egyptians and Babylonians, as well as the famous Greek physician Hippocrates also practiced cupping.

 What is Cupping?